Adams, Bragg win NYC election amid historic Black leadership

 “The emergence of individuals like Eric Adams and Alvin Bragg follow in a long tradition of leaders who emerge from the fiery furnace of the Black experience in New York City, particularly in some of our toughest neighborhoods, to become public servants committed to doing a great deal of good for everyone,” said Jeffries.

-The change has happened even as the number of Black people living in New York City has declined, falling by 4.5% since 2010 even as the city’s overall population grew.
+The change has happened even as the number of Black people living in New York City has declined, falling by 4.5% since 2010 while the city’s overall population grew.

 “I think the more we can have people that look like the people and the communities that we serve, the better.
 I should not be the only one,” she said.